 ML3916-ML3918 Social and political aspects of music

-In addition to browsing by call number, you may search the library catalog in other ways, such as by keyword, author, title, and subject.
+In addition to browsing by call number, you may search the Library Catalog or JumpStart in other ways, such as by keyword, author, title, and subject.
 Here are several selected Library of Congress subject headings to enter as a subject search in the catalog:

 or, Composers [Country] Biography (for example, Composers Germany Biography)